- 🐾 Diseases of the Norwegian Forest Cat – A comprehensive guide from a veterinarian

 Breeding associations for Norwegian Forest Cats strongly recommend:

-• Carrier cats (heterozygous) may only be mated demonstrably free cats
+- Carrier cats (heterozygous) may only with demonstrably free cats They should never be paired with each other.

-In this way, the disease can be completely eliminated from the population without losing valuable genetic diversity.
+This is how the disease can be treated. completely eliminate from the population, without losing valuable genetic diversity.

-Even though breeders bear the primary responsibility, cat owners actively contribute to prevention:
+Even though breeders bear the main responsibility, they can Cat owners actively contribute to prevention:

-• Ask specifically about the test results of the parents.
+- Ask specifically about the test results of the parent animals.

-• Have your pet tested if you are unsure about its origins.
+- Have your pet tested if you are unsure about its origin.

-• Watch kittens closely for signs of weakness or developmental delays.
+- Observe kittens closely for signs of weakness or developmental disorders.

-Early knowledge of your cat's genetic status not only protects your own animal, but also helps to ensure that diseases of the Norwegian Forest Cat, such as glycogen storage disease type IV, disappear in the long term.
+Knowing your cat's genetic status early on not only protects your pet, but also helps ensure that Diseases of the Norwegian Forest Cat how glycogen storage disease type IV can disappear in the long term.

 🧾 Conclusion on Glycogen Storage Disease Type IV

-Glycogen storage disease type IV is one of the most tragic hereditary diseases of the Norwegian Forest Cat .
+The Glycogen storage disease type IV is one of the most tragic hereditary diseases of the Norwegian Forest Cat.

 It is incurable and inevitably leads to death in affected cats.
-However, it is completely preventable with responsible breeding.
+Nevertheless, it is completely avoidable, if breeding is done responsibly.

-For owners, this means: The more you know about this disease, the better you can protect your cat—and enable future generations to live a healthier life.
+For owners, this means: the more you know about this disease, the better you can protect your cat – and enable future generations to live healthier lives.

 What is HCM?

-Hypertrophic cardiomyopathy (HCM) is a heart muscle disease in which the muscle of the left ventricle thickens.
+The Hypertrophic cardiomyopathy (HCM) is a Heart muscle disease, in which the muscle of the left ventricle thickens.
 This thickening restricts the filling of the heart and can lead to cardiac arrhythmias, heart failure, or sudden cardiac death.

 Symptoms of HCM

-The disease develops slowly.
+The disease develops gradually.
 Many cats show no symptoms for a long time.
-Only in an advanced stage do owners notice:
+Owners only notice them in an advanced stage.

-• In severe cases: paralysis of the hind legs (due to blood clots, so-called thromboembolism)
+- In severe cases: Paralysis of the hind legs (due to blood clots, so-called thromboembolisms)

 Diagnosis of HCM

-HCM is diagnosed through a combination of clinical examination and imaging techniques:
+The Diagnosis of HCM This is done through a combination of clinical examination and imaging procedures:

-4. X-ray examination : To assess heart size and possible lung changes.
+- X-ray examination: To assess heart size and possible lung changes.

-5. Blood pressure measurement and NT-proBNP testing (a cardiac marker in the blood) complement the diagnostics.
+- Blood pressure measurement and NT-proBNP test (A cardiac marker in the blood) complements the diagnostics.

 Differential diagnosis: